ienaveen/jobFinder/readme.md

     34)Type git remote and check for both heroku and github

+    35) login to codeship.io with ie.naveen@gmail.com g777& and create first project select github repository and select the jobFinder drop down -->select node

+    36)
     create a new repository on the command line
          GIT hub instructions
     echo # jobFinder >> README.md